The Wizard

 Gruesome in its illustrations.
 Covered in stains, otherwise elegant and academic.

-• You can take 1 hour to transfer as many Wounds from an ally as you like to yourself.
+• You can take 1 hour to transfer as many Scars as you like from an ally to yourself.

 • Each time you study this book, you can swap bodies with a follower.